nizardrou/De-novo-transcriptome-assembly-workshop/README.md

 _An alternative to the Contig Nx statistic that could be considered more appropriate for transcriptome assembly data is the ExN50 statistic.
 Here, the N50 statistic is computed as above but limited to the top most highly expressed genes that represent x% of the total normalized expression data.
 The gene expression is take as the sum of the transcript isoform expression and the gene length is computed as the expression-weighted mean of isoform lengths._

-We will be generating this statistic later on as it requires us to align the samples back to our assembly and calculate expression values.

 ### Assessing the assembly using BUSCO